 Mardi Gras Floats

-An expert on floats, Jeff Benoit from B & O Kitchen & Grocery in Sulphur, LA, just outside Lake Charles told us that all standard floats built need to be least eight-feet-wide, but a mega float, which he has, for example, is 12-feet-wide, 53-feet-long and can hold up to 80 people.
-This type of float would fall to the back of the line because of its width and two floats can not be stacked side-by-side on the roadway.
+An expert on floats, Jeff Benoit from B & O Kitchen & Grocery in Sulphur, LA, just outside Lake Charles, told us that all standard floats built need to be at least eight feet wide, but a mega float, which he has, for example, is 12-feet wide, 53-feet long, and can hold up to 80 people.
+This type of float would fall to the back of the line because of its width, and two floats can not be stacked side-by-side on the roadway.

-Some of the more elaborate parade floats come complete with all the amenities, including two bathrooms, drink holders and bead and throw holders.
+Some of the more elaborate parade floats come complete with all amenities, including two bathrooms, drink holders, bead, and throw holders.

 The catwalk is for the court and the founding members of the Krewe, with the membership below.
 The King and Queen would be on the top level of the float, which is the place to be for the best view.
 You can see all the floats and the people down below.
 The King and Queen would be on the top level of the float, which is the place to be for the best view.
 You can see all the floats and the people down below.
-Every year is a different theme and the float, along with the shirts or outfits, change to match.
+Every year, there is a different theme, and the float and the shirts or outfits change to match.

 Jeff Benoit from B & O Kitchen & Grocery, stands on his Krewe’s float in Sulphur, LA just outside Lake Charles.
 Family-run B & O Kitchen & Grocery specializes in Cajun and Creole foods and is located on the Southwest Louisiana Boudin Trail.
 Photo: Wendy Nordvik-Carr©